SalomePlatform/adao/doc/en/snippets/AuthorizeLocations.rst

-.. index:: single: ExcludeLocations
+.. index:: single: AuthorizeLocations

-ExcludeLocations
+AuthorizeLocations
   *List of integers or names*.
 This key specifies the list of points in the state vector excluded from the optimal search.
 The default value is an empty list.
 The list can contain either **indices of points** (in the implicit